AlexanderHarrison/tm_replay/Readme.md

 ### Melee inner block format

 Each decrypted block from the outer format starts with 16 bytes of metadata.
-The first 4 bytes is the block index.
+The first 2 bytes is the block index.
-I don't know what the next 12 bytes is, but it's the same for every decrypted block.
+I don't know what the next 14 bytes are, but it's the same for every decrypted block.

 Concatenate the rest of the data in the blocks to recover the raw inner data.